brc-dd/animated-tailwindcss/README.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [contact@ikcb.org](mailto:contact@ikcb.org).

 ## Contributing